Hi. I’m Sandra.

 I look at life through the lens of story.
 This means I am looking at setting, themes, plot, conflict, and characters.
 I am reading my story and yours as two stories intersecting in time, where we share a space and a relationship.
 Where our lives touch one another.
 In my role as therapist, you are the protagonist of your story, and I am a character in it.
 I am a character who serves as an expert companion and guide.

 When I read your story, I am reading through the lens of psychology and my experience as a therapist.
-My general approach is trauma-informed and psychodynamic.
+My general approach is trauma-informed, interpersonal and psychodynamic.
 This means I am sensitive to your wounds, interested in how you acquired them, and how you have coped through the years.
-People I have helped say they value my compassion, non-judgment, and understanding.
-I also use a blend of evidence-based treatments and interventions to address symptoms.
+People I have helped say they value my calm, compassion and understanding.
+I also use a blend of evidence-based treatments and interventions such as mindfulness approaches and IFS.

 Because I am a pastoral counselor as well as a therapist, I am interested in the ways I find God in your story.
 When I read your story, I am also referencing the story of Christ to help us understand things about your story.
 To help us read not only the human interpretation of the story, but also what we can know of how God sees and does things when He is writing His part of your story.

-As Christians, we have been baptized into the life and death of Christ.
+As Christians, we are baptized into the life and death of Christ.
 This serves as a way for us to find meaning in our stories, especially in the suffering.
 The elements of your story that involve crisis, conflict, or trauma – things that would bring you here to me – are significant in that they create pain for you, but also in that they urge you to respond.
 They demand that you make a choice about what happens next.
+In this way, crisis and conflict move your story forward.

-In stories, crisis and conflict move the story forward.
-When we are talking about our lives as stories, we know that God, as an author, is writing His part to move us to a specific end.
-The end He desires for us is eternal union with Him.
-Yet it is necessary for us to undergo many hardships to enter the Kingdom of God (Acts 14:22).
+When we are talking about our lives as stories, we know that God, as an Author, is writing His part to provide for us to move toward a specific end.
+The end He desires is eternal union with Him.
+Yet we undergo many hardships to enter the Kingdom of God (Acts 14:22).
 Along the way, we spend our lives grappling with these hardships, journeying through a process of change known as conversion.
-The process involves growth, maturation, and healing through our embrace of truth.
-Throughout this process, God works to help us, providing what we need.
+The process involves growth and healing through our embrace of truth.

 As your companion and guide, I am interested in you.
-I’m interested in your life and in fostering your movement forward.
-I have devoted my life to this work and am passionate to support you in this chapter of your story, where growth, change, and new life are possible.
+I am interested in reading your life with you, discovering your truth and helping you to heal.
+I am interested in fostering your transition from pain to peace.
+I am devoted to working with God’s grace to support you in this chapter of your story, where growth, change, and new life are possible.

 “We know that all things work together for good for those who love God, who are called according to his purpose.”